Kitayama, Wakayama

 Kitayama (北山村, Kitayama-mura) is an exclave village that belongs to Higashimuro District, Wakayama Prefecture, Japan, but is located on the border between Mie and Nara Prefectures.
 It lies along the Kitayama River and has become a popular spot for log rafting.

-As of 2016, the village has an estimated population of 432 and a density of 9 persons per km².
-The total area is 48.21 km².
+As of 2016, the village has an estimated population of 432 and a density of 9 persons per km2.
+The total area is 48.21 km2.

 Kitayama is the only remaining village in Wakayama Prefecture.
 Kitayama is known in Japan for growing a fruit called jabara, which is considered a potent cure for hay fever.

 History

 Kitayama has a long history associated with logging, cutting trees and sending the timber to be sold in nearby Shingū.
-When the transition from the Edo period to the modern era of prefectures occurred, the people of Kitayama desired to remain a part of Wakayama prefecture due to their close connections with Shingu City, and as a result this request was granted and for this reason the village is now an exclave.
-In 2005, there were plans for the village to merge with Shingu but this was canceled.
+When the transition from the Edo period to the modern era of prefectures occurred, the people of Kitayama desired to remain a part of Wakayama prefecture due to their close connections with Shingu City, and as a result this request was granted and the village remains an exclave.
+In 2005, there were plans for the village to merge with Shingu but those plans were cancelled.